vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 You can now copy the function URL and use a tool like curl or Postman to test our your functions.
 Usually when you deploy configuration (non-custom runtime) with a single function it is automatically recognized and bound as AWS Lambda by `org.springframework.cloud.function.adapter.aws.FunctionInvoker`.

-However when you have multiple functions present in your configuration you need to tell FunctionInvoker the target function definition.
+However when you have multiple functions present in your configuration you need to tell Function Invoker the target function definition.
 You can provide the `spring_cloud_function_definition` header in the request along with the name of the function you wish to call.
 In the following examples I am calling the create method first with an email address in the body and then invoking the find all function to display all of the subscribers in the collection.

 ![Postman - POST Test](./images/postman_post_test.png)